ironcev/thp.im/_posts/2015-04-18-the-three-laws-of-a-symptom-fix-the-bug.md

 ##Illustrating the Laws
 In [my last post]({% post_url 2015-04-17-the-three-laws-of-a-symptom-fix %}) on The Three Laws of a Symptom Fix I [promised to shortly explain]({% post_url 2015-04-17-the-three-laws-of-a-symptom-fix %}#example-please) the [`Split<T>()`](https://github.com/ironcev/SwissKnife/blob/master/Source/SwissKnife/Collections/CollectionExtensions.cs) extension method and the bug behind its original implementation.
 This bug turned out to be a perfect example for demonstrating *The Thee Laws* and I will use it in my upcoming posts for the demonstration purpose.

 Note that **The Thee Laws are universal**.
 They do not depend on the nature of a particular bug.
+They are also programming-language and platform agnostic.
 I'll use the concrete bug shown below just to illustrate them on a tangible example.

 ##The `Split<T>()` Method
 Let's see first what the [`Split<T>()`](https://github.com/ironcev/SwissKnife/blob/master/Source/SwissKnife/Collections/CollectionExtensions.cs) extension method is doing and how it was implemented.
 That will help us to easily follow the examples that will be given in the upcoming posts.